hongzhonglu/vivarium/doc/getting_started.rst

 environment with glucose and lactose, and as the cells depelete the glucose we should see the cells shift to consuming lactose.

 ..
-WARNING:: This example doesn't work yet.
+DANGER:: This example doesn't work yet.
 The general process is
     correct, but the particular agent types are not.

 .. todo:: Instructions for debugging in this mode